 As stated previously, you won’t necessarily have time to unpack everything straight away.
 If you don’t label your boxes in advance, you’ll quickly wish you had.
 If you’re ordering boxes from us, you have the option of ordering them with pre-printed room labels.
-This option will make your move a lot easier as you’ll immediately know what each box contains, from your kitchen equipment to your child’s favourite toys.
+This option will make your move a lot easier as you’ll immediately know what each box contains, from your kitchen equipment to your child’s favorite toys.

 7) Mark delicate items as FRAGILE.

-This may sound like a simple enough step to you, but it’s one that might easily be forgotten.
+This may sound like a simple enough step to you, but it might easily be forgotten.
 Make sure that your delicate items such as glassware and vases are packed carefully (luckily you’ve purchased our packing paper!) and that the boxes they are packed in are marked with FRAGILE.
 This will ensure that your movers will treat the boxes with special care, and hopefully, your breakable items will arrive intact at your new home.